spark-c/sparksnotes/sparksnotes/One approach to multiplayer respawns in Arma 3.md

 First, under the "Respawn" tab, I've set the drop-down menu called "Respawn" to "Respawn on Custom Position".

 Then, there are four "Rulesets" boxes to be checked:
+- *Select respawn position*: This is one part of the solution needed to allow players selecting respawn loadouts.
-- Select respawn position (this will have ramifications later.
-See [Spawn and Respawn Positions](#Spawn-and-Respawn-Positions))
+	- This will have ramifications later.
+See [Spawn vs Respawn Positions](#Spawn-vs-Respawn-Positions)).
+- *Select respawn loadout*
-- Select respawn loadout (we will handle this in [Loadouts](#loadouts))
+	- We will handle this further in [Loadouts](#loadouts)).
-- Show respawn counter
-- Subtract tickets upon respawn
+- *Show respawn counter*
+- *Subtract tickets upon respawn*: It is my preference that the respawn tickets act as a resource to be traded for a new life.
+It's more intuitive to me that way.

 [Table of Contents](#table-of-contents)